Mautam: 1910-1911 mautam famine

 The 1910-1911 mautam famine was preceded by a locust swarm (thangnang) which engulfed trees and created a noise described as a monsoon.
 The arrival of Halley's Comet at the same time also induced a bad omen at the time of many chiefs and elders.
-However, the excessive proliferation of locusts did not see any consumption of food or trees.
+However, the excessive proliferation of locusts did not result in any consumption of food or trees.
 Individuals would scoop up the locusts in buckets and use the fatty oils or the bugs themselves as delicacies.

 Following the progression of mautam, the rat population did not boom equally across the Lushai Hills; the inhabitants between the Tuirini and Khawchhak Tuipui rivers were affected first by the mautam famine.
 However, the successful harvest of the year saw an excess of crops and grains that were stored away and used to offset the effects of the booming rat population.
 These excess storages, however, were localised to a few prominent settlements.
 The remaining rice paddies of the autumn season were devoured by rats.

-Since the Lushai Hills were under sovereignty of the British Raj, the government took initiative in combatting the phenomenon.
+Since the Lushai Hills were under the sovereignty of the British Raj, the government took initiative in combating the phenomenon.
 They rewarded the killing of rats, proven by the production of their tails, and a report of 1912-1913 detailed that 179,015 rat tails were produced as a result.
-Locally-made rat traps were also implemented preemptively of the famine.
+Locally-made rat traps were also implemented preemptively to prevent the famine.
 Because the excess food stored in Bunghmun village could not be accessed by many other villages at the time, the government sent food via ferries and boats from Demagiri, Sairang and Tipaimukh to the harder-to-reach areas of the Lushai Hills.
-The rice was loaned to individuals as a relief; if the interest and principal could not be paid back, then individuals were expected to partake as a coolie in forced labour for the British.
+The rice was loaned to individuals as a relief; if the interest and principal could not be paid back, then individuals were expected to work as a coolie in forced labour for the British.
 The main structures built by the coolies were a water storage tank in Aizawl.
 In some cases, even if individuals paid off their loan and interest for the rice aid, then they would still be required to partake in forced labour for the British for those who were not able-bodied and failed to pay.
 The unpopularity of the conditions led to another migration where individuals migrated to Lakhipur in Cachar and Tripura.
 Hrangvanga Sailo led a migration to Tripura in 1912 where they permanently remained in Tripura even after the decline of the mautam famine.